The glitzy Yas Island hosts the curtain closer on the Formula 1 season with a unique twilight race.

 Dubai is another choice for your visit, where accommodation is generally cheaper than in Abu Dhabi.
 You’ll have further to travel to the circuit, however.
 There’s arguably more to see and do in Dubai, so it’s particularly recommended if you’re taking an extended break in the area.

-- About: get a glimpse behind the scenes at one of the most start-of-the-art circuits in the world.
-Driving around in an air-conditioned bus, you’ll stop at Race Control, the F1 and Support Pit Garages and Paddock, 500-seat Media Centre, podium, North Grandstand, Yas Marina, Shams Tower and the Yas Drag Racing strip
+About: Driving around in an air-conditioned bus, you’ll stop at Race Control, the F1 and Support Pit Garages and Paddock, 500-seat Media Centre, podium, North Grandstand, Yas Marina, Shams Tower and the Yas Drag Racing strip

 When: All year round.
 Tuesday to Saturday from 10:00-12:00 and 14:00-16:00

 A huge range of driving and passenger experiences are offered year-round at Yas Marina Circuit